celebrezze/flam-methods-comparison/README.md

   *5.PCA_NMDS.Rmd*: this involves all code necessary for the principal component analysis included in the manuscript as well as code for non-metric multidimensional scaling (NMDS) analyses which were not used in the final product.

-  *extra-analyses*: as previously alluded to, any exploratory analyses or scripts which were improved upon or elaborated on by the main 6 scripts described above were placed in the extra-analyses folder.
+  *extra-analyses*: as previously alluded to, any exploratory analyses or scripts which were improved upon or elaborated on by the main 6 scripts described above were placed in the *extra-analyses* folder.
 This folder includes analyses not mentioned above such as variance decomposition, classification and regression trees, segmented regressions, using the flammability index developed in Essaghi et. al. 2017, and an investigation into manual ignitions (mostly for *Ceanothus cordulataus*).
-Importantly, it also contains the data_wrangling_SEKI.Rmd file dedicated to wrangling the SEKI.flammability.csv into a more usable format in seki_flam_data_all.csv
+Importantly, it also contains the *data_wrangling_SEKI.Rmd* file dedicated to wrangling the *SEKI.flammability.csv* into a more usable format in *seki_flam_data_all.csv*.

-**Figures**:
+### Figures:
-The figures folder includes all figures included in the manuscript, supplementary index, as well as figures we did not end up presenting (mostly placed in the extra-figures folder).
+The **figures** folder includes all figures included in the manuscript, supplementary index, as well as figures we did not end up presenting (mostly placed in the *extra-figures* folder).
 All main and supplementary figures were labelled appropriately with FigX. or FigSX. preceding the description of the figure.
 Note that *Fig1.methods.images.png* is not made in any script, but instead consists of two pictures taken by Indra Boving and Joe Celebrezze.

-**Mixed Effects Model Selection Tables**:
+### Mixed Effects Model Selection Tables:
-These are placed in the *mem-model-selection* folder and informed our conclusions regarding this analysis.
+These are placed in the **mem-model-selection** folder and informed our conclusions regarding this analysis.

-**Metadata**:
+## Metadata:
-This is located in the *METADATA.Rmd* or *METADATA.html* files
+This is located in the *METADATA.Rmd* and *METADATA.html* files

+## Contact Information

+Joe Celebrezze*: celebrezze@ucsb.edu

+Indra Boving: bovingi@ucsb.edu

+**correspondence*